A-Garg/ACS-machinelearning/README.md

 Create a machine learning model that is simpler and outperforms the GRACE score for acute coronary care.

 ## Quick start: Make predictions on another dataset

+### Before you start
-Be sure that python 2.7 or above is installed.
+Be sure that python 2.7.x is installed. python 3.x may work but probably won't.
 You additionally need to have these modules installed:

 * [numpy](https://scipy.org/install.html)
 * [pandas](https://pandas.pydata.org/pandas-docs/stable/install.html)